 Introduction: Random number generation is an integral piece of technology that forms the backbone of many modern electronic systems.
 As the name implies, random number generation is the process in which supposedly random digits are produced one after the other, forming a series of numbers in which one number has no distinct relation to any numbers that have come before or will come after it.
 Random number generation is split into two main groupings, pseudorandom, and true random.
 Pseudorandom as the name implies are not truly random generations and are series of digits produced by a mathematical algorithm, and a provided seed number.
 If the same seed is used twice, the same numbers will always be generated.
 Furthermore, some random number generators will need to be re-seeded to provide an additional source of randomness.
 [4] Ways of combining pseudorandom generators also exist, using pseudorandom generation to influence more pseudorandom generation.
 [2] True random, as the name implies are digits generated by methods we cannot reasonably predict by any means known.
 Examples of this is generating random digits through observing phenomena in real life, such as wind patterns or the shapes that a lava lamp makes as it bobs up and down.
 The three parts of a true random number generator normal comprise of a source of noise or entropy, based upon an unpredictable phenomena, an extractor for said randomness, a testing suite for proving the results are truly random.[6]
 The significance of random number generation is that a series of random numbers can also be considered a random number of conditions, which in the field of simulation and modeling is integral to almost any tests given to said simulation or model.
 Other examples of using random number generation include network protocols design, algorithmic research, various unique identifiers, and security protocols.[5]
 This study is designed to analyze and study the various types of random number generation, report on the statistics that each method has, namely the measure of its randomness, as well as analyzing the various different methods that true random numbers can be generated.
 Background will be provided on how random numbers are integral to modern computing, as well as various terms.
 In this paper the results that will be presented will include common methods of random number generation, examples of true random number generation through observable phenomena, and various statistics related to the measure of randomness each method produces.

 Methods and Materials: Many random number generation methods already exist, almost every modern programming language has a simple random generation function baked in, these functions are the first step in determining the differing methods.
 Research will be done into determining the algorithms and functions used to drive these random functions and determine whether they are similar to each other.
 Two groups will be analyzed, pseudorandom and true random because of the differences in the way they are generated.
-The main analysis of the random number generation will be done through a program known as Diehard.
-Diehard performs a multitude of mathematical tests on a series of random numbers that are provided to it, and generates a report based on the level of randomness that it can determine from the series that is given.
-This report will be used to give a understanding into how two methods of random number generation can differ from one another.
+The main analysis of the random number generation will be done through a program known as RaBiGeTe.
+RaBiGeTe performs a multitude of mathematical tests on a series of random numbers that are provided to it, and generates a report based on the level of randomness that it can determine from the series that is given.
+This report will be used to give a much better understanding into how two methods of random number generation can differ from one another, furthermore it will provide numerical data in the form of graphs that provide much easier to process information as well as comparisons of the data provided over the entire testing procedures.